Fidelia — Help

 - Tracks show as offline — Files were moved or the volume is disconnected.
 Use File → Relocate Missing Tracks to update references, or reconnect the drive.

-- Music.app library not loading — Grant Fidelia access to your music library in System Settings → Privacy & Security → Media & Apple Music.
+- Music.app library not loading — Ensure Music.app integration is enabled in Settings → General.
+Grant Fidelia access to your music library in System Settings → Privacy & Security → Media & Apple Music.

 - Audio Unit not appearing — Ensure the plug-in is installed in ~/Library/Audio/Plug-Ins/Components/ and passes AU validation.
 Restart Fidelia after installing new plug-ins.